Old School RuneScape Botting | Types Of OSRS Bots

 How to Bot In RuneScape Mobile

 There is a term for this kind of strategy: “suicide botting”.
 A botter sets up the bot and lets it run until it eventually gets banned.
 They simply move the accumulated resources regularly to avoid huge losses.
-This strategy is used with accounts that botters know will get banned i.e. they are expendable.
+This strategy is used with accounts that botters know will get banned, RuneScape accounts that are expendable to them.

 A much more common strategy is to simply simulate a real player.
-Playing for a reasonable amount of time, sometimes changing activities, etc. The bottom line is profit/XP and every botter tailors their routine to their specific needs.
-Know what your needs are an adopt a fitting strategy.
+Playing for a reasonable amount of time and sometimes changing activities.
+The bottom line is profit and experience are what matters and every botter does their best to come up with a strategy that matches their needs.

 Any botter worth their salt will tell you this: you NEVER bot without masking your IP address.
 In case you are caught red-handed multiple times, your IP address will be flagged and you can forget all about botting while using that IP.